Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Related Work

-Some novel papers are related to the usage of GUI widget intent understanding.
+Some novel papers are related to the usage of GUI widget intention understanding.
 Xiao \etal propose IconIntent \cite{xiao2019iconintent}, a tool used to understand the intents of GUI widgets to identify sensitivity.
 IconIntent analyzes the meta files of GUI and extracts textual information, and widget images.
-Also, Xi \etal present DeepIntent \cite{xi2019deepintent}, which is developed to focus on the UI widgets and examine whether the intentions reflected in their UIs justify their actual permission uses.
+Also, Xi \etal present DeepIntent \cite{xi2019deepintent}, which is developed to focus on the GUI widgets and examine whether the intentions reflected in their GUIs justify their actual permission uses.
 Zhang \etal propose a technique that creates accessibility metadata with an understanding of app GUI screenshots \cite{zhang2021screen}.
-Chen \etal present an approach to automatically add labels to UI components using deep learning models \cite{chen2020unblind}.
+Chen \etal present an approach to automatically add labels to GUI components using deep learning models \cite{chen2020unblind}.
+The above work inspires and supports us to analyze GUI images to extract the corresponding test operation intentions since GUI directly delivers app intentions to users.